 Productive meetings are not that difficult; it just requires a little tweaking and adhering to a few basic points.

 As time passes by, virtual meetings are bound to get more productive and interactive with more technological advancement, and advancements in systems and apps.
-Online meetings are going to be the new normal in our life.
-We should be ready to embrace the changes and adapt accordingly.
+Online meetings are the new normal in our life.
+Embracing changes and adapting accordingly, is the key.